juji-io/site/blog/put-it-in-writing-3-reasons-why-chatgpt-plus-inadequate-for-creating-a-business-chatbot.md

-Moreover, such business data and processes can be easily shared within an enterprise for further scrutiny and validation (Fig 9).
+Moreover, such business data and processes can be easily shared within an enterprise for further scrutiny and validation.
+Fig 9 below shows that one can easily share an AI chatbot along with its assets with colleagues for added trust and transparency during the design and operation of the chatbot.

 ![A graphical user interface showing how to share a chatbot with others](/assets/uploads/image9.jpg "Fig 9.
 One can share a chatbot with colleagues for added trust and transparence in chatbot design.")

 (b) Quality Control

 No AI chatbots are perfect.
 While a collaborative AI chatbot design/development process helps improve the quality of AI chatbot, continuously monitoring AI chatbot's behavior is another critical step to AI chatbot provenance.
-Juji helps businesses monitor AI chatbot behavior continuously and creates a to-do list to alert human custody to audit and improve their AI chatbots accordingly (Fig 10).
+Juji helps businesses monitor AI chatbot behavior continuously and creates a to-do list to alert human custody to audit and improve their AI chatbots accordingly (see Fig 10 below).

 ![Graphical user interface that shows a to-do list and content to be audited for chatbot quality control](/assets/uploads/image10.jpg "Fig 10.
 A to-do list or content audit list for human designers to improve chatbot quality.")